huz4f/huz4f/content/Blogs/Tech.md

 - YouTube game videos have been found to have an effect on traditional game culture, leading children to imitate people and events in the videos and diminishing their creativity.
 - YouTuber videos produced for children often contain negative verbal expressions, visual content related to violence, aggression, slang, slander, harmful habits, product advertisements, and sexuality.
-- The consumption of videos on YouTube by young children can influence their knowledge, behaviors, and attitudes, making it important to understand the types of content they are consuming [3].
+- The consumption of videos on YouTube by young children can influence their knowledge, behaviours, and attitudes, making it important to understand the types of content they are consuming.
 YouTubers have been observed to use language that deviates from the linguistic norm, which can have a negative impact on the development of correct language patterns in children.

 However, YouTube can also have positive effects on children's learning, such as increasing their interest in learning English vocabulary or to teach them certain things in a fun way if parents don't have time (though it should be strictly supervised and limited)

-Early childhood experiences from birth to age 8 affect the development of the brain's architecture, which provides the foundation for all future learning, behavior and health.
+Early childhood experiences from birth to age 8 affect the development of the brain's architecture, which provides the foundation for all future learning, behaviour and health.

 Even after 8 years, \
-During early teens and tweens, humans start to learn to become more independent from being very close to parents, what a child consumes during this time is very crucial for charecter development.
+During early teens and tweens, humans start to learn to become more independent from being very close to parents, what a child consumes during this time is very crucial for character development.

 Ok so this is not a guide to raise kids lol, \
 i'll just end this with writing about the good old days when i was 9, \
 Being an only child i spent most of my time with my computer, it was like a whole universe in my hands all inside my room.

-Back then you needed a big system just to run windows and a 1GB file took a whole day to download, streaming hd videos was next to  impposible ( yea my generation was the last one who didnt watch chuchutv growing up lol ), even then my parents used to cut off electricity so i could only  access it for few hours a day, yea poor kid me.
+Back then you needed a big system just to run windows and a 1GB file took a whole day to download, streaming hd videos was next to  impossible ( yea my generation was the last one who didn't watch chuchutv growing up lol ), even then my parents used to cut off electricity so i could only  access it for few hours a day, yea poor kid me.

 ---